How to grow spinach and care for them

 - Type of soil: Spinach requires fertile soils rich in well-decomposed organic matter.
 At least 1 month before sowing (preferably in winter), it is advisable to carry out a deep soil tillage.
 Edaphic reaction: optimum soil pH 6.5, but tolerates up to 7.5.

-- Spinach need a lot of moisture during the early stages of growth, and instead prefer dry summers.
+- Spinach needs a lot of moisture during the early stages of growth, and instead prefer dry summers.

 - It is recommended to plant them in partial shade to promote the leaves growth and not the seeds (this point is especially important in summer sowing).